 Per the EPDP Phase 1 recommendation #17 “Registrars and Registry Operators are permitted to differentiate between registrations of legal and natural persons, but are not obligated to do so”.

-Distinguishing between legal and natural person data alone may not be sufficient as the data provided by legal persons may include personal data that is protected under data protection law, such as GDPR.
+Distinguishing between legal and natural person data alone may not be dispositive, as the data provided by legal persons may include personal data that is protected under data protection law, such as GDPR.

 Registrars operate different business models (Retail, Reseller, Brand Protection, Others), and one-size-fits-all or overly prescriptive guidance does not properly consider the range of registrar business models and the various process flows the different business models may require.
-Instead, Registrars require flexibility to implement differentiation in a manner that best suits their business model and reduces the risks associated with differentiation to an acceptable level for that particular Registrar.
+Instead, Registrars desire flexibility to implement differentiation in a manner that best suits their business model and reduces the risks associated with differentiation to an acceptable level for that particular Registrar.

-Per Phase 2 Final Report Recommendation #9.4.4: “the EPDP Team recommends that the following types of disclosure requests, for which legal permissibility has been indicated under GDPR for full automation (in-take as well as processing of disclosure decision) MUST be automated from the time of the launch of the SSAD (…) No personal data on registration record that has been previously disclosed by the Contracted Party.”
+Per Phase 2 Final Report Recommendation #9.4.4, which addresses automation of SSAD processing: “the EPDP Team recommends that the following types of disclosure requests, for which legal permissibility has been indicated under GDPR for full automation (in-take as well as processing of disclosure decision) MUST be automated from the time of the launch of the SSAD (…) No personal data on registration record that has been previously disclosed by the Contracted Party.”
+In other words, if a Contracted Party manually reviews a disclosure request pursuant to EPDP Phase 2 Recommendation 8, and determines there is no personal data present, the Contracted Party must disclose the requested data to the third party.
+Following disclosure, the Contracted Party must flag the domain name for automated disclosure for future disclosure requests associated with that domain name.

 Per Phase 2 Final Report Recommendation #8.7.1, if the Contracted Party receives a request from the SSAD Central Gateway Manager and the Contracted Party has determined this to be a valid request, “if, following the evaluation of the underlying data, the Contracted Party reasonably determines that disclosing the requested data elements would not result in the disclosure of personal data, the Contracted Party MUST disclose the data, unless the disclosure is prohibited under applicable law”.